 In addition, it is also impossible for your womb to shed its entire lining while maintaining a pregnancy.
 However, it is possible to have menstrual-like bleeding for a variety of reasons during pregnancy.

 1. Implantation or Decidual Bleeding

 Women who complain about having periods during pregnancy are simply experiencing Decidual Bleeding, in which a small part of the uterine lining might shed for the first few months of pregnancy.

-Period like bleeding in early pregnancy can also be caused by a phenomenon called implantation bleeding, which is spotting that can occur in the first month of pregnancy.
+A phenomenon called implantation bleeding, which is spotting that can cause period-like bleeding in early pregnancy and can occur in the first month of pregnancy.
 It usually occurs around the time of the first ‘missed’ menstrual period.

 The hormonal changes during pregnancy can cause alterations in the cervix, making it softer and more prone to bleeding.
 In addition, a harmless overgrowth of tissue may form in the cervix.

 In both cases, spotting or light bleeding may be occur after sexual intercourse or a pelvic examination.